Raisa Bohatyriova: Career

-From 1997 to 2003, Bohatyriova was the Secretary of the Supervisory Board at the National Fund of Social Protection for Mothers and Children Ukraine to Children.
+From 1997 to 2003, Bohatyriova was the Secretary of the supervisory board at the National Fund of Social Protection for Mothers and Children Ukraine to Children.

 Political career

 Bohatyriova was a member of the Communist Party of Soviet Union and a member of the organizing committee in the creation of the Socialist Party of Ukraine.
 She was elected to the Verkhovna Rada by the members of the Kramatorsk city hospital as a people's deputy, a duty she accepted on May 15, 1990.
 On her website, Bohatyriova claims that her initial experience in the Verkhovna Rada gave her a real sense of the Ukrainian language.
-In March 1994, Bohatyriova was not re-elected, yet was appointed as a Deputy of Minister of Health Security.
+In March 1994, Bohatyriova was not re-elected, yet was appointed a Deputy of Minister of Health Security.
 She made a career in this position, working her way up to be appointed Minister of the portfolio on January 27, 1999.
 On January 12, 2000, Bohatyriova was deposed as a Minister of Health Security when the Prime Minister of Ukraine was appointed, Viktor Yushchenko.
-However, in a few months, she was appointed as a science adviser to the President of Ukraine.
+However, in a few months, she was appointed a science adviser to the President of Ukraine.

 In July 2000, Bohatyriova was again elected to the parliament as a member of the Christian Democratic Party of Ukraine.
 She left her faction once she became a people's deputy and was unaffiliated until March 2001.
 In March 2001, Bohatyriova joined the Regions of Ukraine group and, in November, its faction.
 In April 2002, she was re-elected by the United Ukraine block as the leader of the Party of Regions.
 Bohatyriova was re-elected in April 2006 as the Party of Regions member, placing sixth on the party list.
 From July 2006 until February 2007, she was a member of the Budget Committee.

 In November 2007, during the all-national reelections, Bohatyriova again became a member of the Verkhovna Rada from the Party of Region.
 On December 24, 2007, she received an appointment from the President of Ukraine to head the Secretariat of the National Security and Defense Council of Ukraine.
 On January 28, 2008, the administration of the Party of Regions excluded her from the party's list.

 On February 14, 2012, Bohatyriova was removed from the National Security and Defense Council of Ukraine and appointed Minister of Health.

 On February 24, 2014, just after the "Maidan revolution," the Verkhovna Rada dismissed Bohatyriova.